devhelpr/flowrunner-canvas/readme.md

+DONOT USE except for experiments!
+Still in active development

 # What is Flowrunner-canvas?

 Flowrunner-canvas is a flow based programming environment that can be used standalone but also very easily be added to an existent frontend javascript/typescript toolchain.